sfvicente/RestApiBestPractices/Docs/DataFormats.md

 <br><br>

-## Clearly Specify the Response Format Using Content-Type Headers
+## Always clearly specify the response format using content-type headers
 APIs must explicitly indicate the format of the response body by using the `Content-Type` header.
 This ensures that clients can correctly interpret the data format, reducing errors and enhancing compatibility between clients and servers.